Staumer/github-final-project/CONTRIBUTING.md

-All contributions, bug reports, bug fixes, documentation imporovements, enhancements, and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.